virtualous/blog/_posts/2010-11-04-the-philippines.md

 The Philippines is the preferred travel spot of several visitors from Europe, Canada, Australia and the United States because the location is a great place to conduct business or to enjoy a vacation.
 Most regular travelers say that the Philippines is a favorite because of the land and the people.

-The Philippines has the best of both worlds because it has the combination of the attractions of th first world countries and the simplicity and opportunities of a developing country.
+The Philippines has the best of both worlds because it has the combination of the attractions of th first world countries and the simplicity and opportunities of a developing country. yo
 </div>